Polar Programs Advisory Committee —

 - were funded by NSF’s Division of Polar Programs

-Workshops supported by other parts of NSF—or performed without NSF support—can be relevant to Office of Polar Programs decisions.
+Workshops supported by other parts of NSF—or performed without NSF support—can be relevant to Division of Polar Programs decisions.
 No attempt is made to list those here.

 Criteria for support of conferences, symposia, and workshops are in the Grant Proposal Guide (gpg14001), chapter II, section D.8.